evertqin/RogerBlog/post/post15/post15.md

 Here we are passing a simple int from C# to C++ and print out.

-in our seperate C# project, add the folloing lines
+In a separate C# project, created in the same solution, add the following lines

 ~~~~{.cs}
 [DllImport("CppLib.dll", CallingConvention = CallingConvention.Cdecl)]